 We will focus on building your negotiation prowess in two related ways: PRACTICE and THEORY.
 You will be doing a lot of negotiating, and we will, as a class, focus on why and when given approaches work (or don't).

 SPECIFIC COURSE POLICIES

-There are unique differences and challenges to 2020.
-Every one of us is dealing with changes to our plans and expectations for autumn quarter, as well as all the emotions that come with those changes.
 I hope that you will join my commitment to meeting the following principles as we approach your learning experience: